msveshnikov/landing-generator-autocode/README.md

 -   Create a blog section for landing page design tips and tricks
 -   Add a community forum for users to share ideas and get help
 -   Implement a recommendation system for design elements based on user preferences
--   Create a mobile app for on-the-go landing page management

 ## Contributing